Bearwood Primary School

 5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?

-• Parents / carers are encouraged and supported to work on therapy targets at home with their child
+• Parents / carers are encouraged and supported to work on therapy targets, where provided, at home with their child

 5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?